 7. How Will You Help Me Find a Home?

-Be sure to ask the agent about advice for home buyers.
+Be sure to ask the agent for advice for home buyers.
 You should feel comfortable with this agent because you could be spending a lot of time with this person when you search for a home.

 8. Do You Have Vendors You Recommend?